 Andrew Lukanich, Chief Business Officer

 Andrew comes to SPIRIT with over a decade of sales experience in the professional sports world.
 His most recent role was Vice President of Sales for International Speedway Corporation where he oversaw a national sales team representing 12 NASCAR tracks including Daytona International Speedway and Talladega Superspeedway.
-During his tenure in professional sports, Andrew was personally responsible for creating and selling major multi-million-dollar national partnerships, including event entitlements and facility naming rights.
+During his tenure in professional sports, Andrew was responsible for creating and selling major multi-million-dollar national partnerships, including event entitlements and facility naming rights.

 Christopher Cupp, Chief Project Officer